varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 :class: dropdown
 :label: example-iteration-fibonacci-numbers-recursive

-Develop a recursive `fibonacci` function which takes an integer $n$ as an argument and returns the corresponding Fibonacci number.
+Develop a recursive `Fibonacci` function that takes an integer $n$ as an argument and returns the corresponding Fibonacci number.

 __Solution__: The Fibonacci numbers, denoted as $F_{n}$, form a sequence, the Fibonacci sequence, in which each number is the sum of the previous two numbers: